Sheldon Museum of Art

 Book information courtesy of Google Books.

 The potential for the essays in the above books to be placed online for free access by the public is of interest to TFAO.
-For information on digitizing initiatives from non profit organizations please see digitizing initiatives and for commercial initiatives please see commercial ventures.
-For information on two of TFAO's digitizing initiatives please click here for the Institutional Sources Study Project and here for the Collections-Centric Scholarly Texts Project.
+For information on digitizing initiatives from non profit organizations please see digitizing initiatives.
+Also please see commercial ventures.
+For information on two of TFAO's digitizing initiatives please click here for the Institutional Sources Study Project, here for the Collections-Centric Scholarly Texts Project, here for Resource Library's Scholarly texts services to Institutions, and here for TFAO's grant program for conversion of analog text to digital files and online publication of scholarly texts

 Why was this sub-index page prepared?